-- (5) Significant changes would not include changes to information in Form 21-101F1 or Form 21-101F2, that - (a) would not have an impact on the marketplace's market structure or marketplace participants on investors, issuers or the capital markets; or - (b) are housekeeping or administrative changes such as - (i) changes in the routine processes, policies, practices, or administration of the marketplace, - (ii) changes due to standardization of terminology, - (iii) corrections of spelling or typographical errors, - (iv) necessary changes to conform to applicable regulatory or other legal requirements, and - (v) minor system or technology changes that would not significantly impact the system or its capacity.
+- (jk) changes in control over marketplaces; - changes in affiliates that provide services to or on behalf of the marketplace; - (Im) new or changes in outsourcing arrangements for key marketplace services or systems; and - (m(n) new or changes in custody arrangements; and(n) changes in fees and the fee model of the marketplace. - (5) Significant changes would not include changes Changes to information in Form 21-101F1 or Form 21-101F2,2 that - (a) woulddo not have ana significant impact on the marketplace's, its market structure or, marketplace participants on, investors, issuers or the Canadian capital markets; or - (b) are housekeeping or administrative changes such as - (i) changes in the routine processes, policies, practices, or administration of the marketplace, - (ii) changes due to standardization of terminology, - (iii) corrections of spelling or typographical errors. - (iv) necessary changes to conform to applicable regulatory or other legal requirements, and - (v) minor system or technology changes that would not significantly impact the system or its capacity-and - (vi) changes to the list of marketplace participants and the list of all persons or entities denied or limited access to the marketplace,